DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 .embedded-demo({ "path": "scheduler-editing/controlled", "showThemeSelector": true })

-## Preprocess Changes

-To validate user input or prevent user actions, add the [ConfirmationDialog](../reference/confirmation-dialog.md) plugin.
-If added, the dialog opens on delete an appointment and cancel appointment changes events.
-If you do not want the dialog to open on cancel appointment changes events, use `doNotOpenOnCancel` property, as shown in the demo below.
-To not open the dialog on delete events, use `doNotOpenOnDeete` property.

-.embedded-demo({ "path": "scheduler-editing/delete-confirmation", "showThemeSelector": true })

 ## Drag-and-Drop Editing

 Add the [DragDropProvider](../reference/drag-drop-provider.md) plugin to enable users to drag and drop appointments.
 Use its `allowDrag` and `allowResize` properties to disallow dragging and resizing specific appointments.
 You can also add the `EditRecurrenceMenu` plugin to allow users to specify how recurrent appointments are edited.